nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User prompts system to display agenda for the day
+1. User prompts system to display agenda for the day.
-2. System returns the list of tasks for the current day Use case ends
+2. System returns the list of tasks for the current day.
+Use case ends.

 **Extensions**